foundata/guidelines/python-style-guide.md

 **You SHOULD:**

 - Let the type checker infer obvious local variable types.
 - Prefer standard annotations that remain meaningful across type checkers.
+The [Python typing documentation](https://typing.python.org/) defines the typing specifications that these annotations target.
 Use checker-specific directives, helper types or source-level workarounds only when standard annotations cannot express the required behavior.
 - When the project targets a Python version older than a typing feature it needs (for example `@typing.override`, which is standard library only on 3.12+), import that feature from [`typing_extensions`](https://pypi.org/project/typing-extensions/) and declare `typing-extensions` as a direct runtime dependency.
 Do not guard these imports on `sys.version_info`.
 - Express behavior with protocols or abstract interfaces when callers need a capability rather than a concrete implementation.
 - Use `Any` only at genuinely dynamic boundaries and narrow it to a concrete type as soon as possible.